metiago/metiago.github.io/content/posts/apache-camel-multicast.md

 +++
-title = 'Apache Camel JSON to XML' date = 1500-03-25T19:18:41-03:00 draft = false
+title = 'Apache Camel MultiCast' date = 2018-04-01T19:18:41-03:00
+draft = false
 +++

-This guide walks you through the steps to create a simple design route to convert JSON to XML.
+It routes a message to a number of endpoints and process it differently.

 ### Example